-Kits & Checklists
+Kits and Checklists

 Emergency supplies should be fully stocked by June 1, the start of hurricane season.
 Once a hurricane warning is declared, most of your preparations should be directed toward your home.

 Family Emergency Plan

 You and your family members may not be together when a hurricane is approaching.
 Plan ahead and talk about what you will do before, during and after a hurricane.